oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 ## Get the starting Angular, React, or Vue project

 You'll use a starter project.
-The instructions are for the Angular sample project.
+These instructions are for the Angular sample project.
 If you are following along in [React](https://github.com/okta-samples/okta-react-sample) or [Vue](https://github.com/okta-samples/okta-vue-sample), replace the GitHub repo location with the URL for the sample you're using.

 Open a terminal window and run the following commands to get a local copy of the project in an `okta-client-dpop-project` directory and install dependencies.
 Feel free to fork the repo so you can track your changes.